 Retirement-eligible Employees: Retirements in recent years have spiked due to more staff retiring as soon as they become eligible.
 Relative to past trends, fewer senior staff are remaining employed at the agency beyond 25 years, with many seeking a "second career" in the private sector.
 Accordingly, retaining institutional knowledge is a struggle.
-In FY2019 and FY2020, the agency sustained major losses in upper and mid level management personnel due to retirements.
+Over the last several years, the agency sustained major losses in upper and mid-level management personnel due to retirements.

-MDEQ currently has a total of 377 employees.
-Between 2015 and 2020, MDEQ has lost 147 employees to resignations and 105 employees to retirement (252 total employees).
-This equates to almost 66% of MDEQ's 377 employee workforce.
-In addition, over 16.8% of our current workforce is retirement eligible, and 36% of our current workforce can retire within the next five years.
+MDEQ currently has a total of 380 employees.
+Between 2016 and 2021, MDEQ has lost 72 employees to resignations and 88 employees to retirement (164 total employees).
+This equates to almost 43% of MDEQ's 380 employee workforce.
+In addition, over 15.3% of our current workforce is retirement eligible, and 36.5% of our current workforce can retire within the next five years.
 These trends are not sustainable for training and retaining highly technical staff.